 A survey of nursing home residents in the U.S. found that 44 percent reported being abused at some point while living in a care facility, and 95 percent of residents reported witnessing another resident being neglected.
-Nursing home abuse and neglect are all too common in care facilities throughout the nation and the state, and it’s our goal to give victims and their loved ones the legal representation they deserve.
+Nursing home abuse and neglect are all too common in care facilities throughout the nation and the state, and it’s our goal as nursing home abuse lawyers in Oklahoma to give victims and their loved ones the legal representation they deserve.

 What Are the Most Common Types of Nursing Home Abuse and Neglect?

 The National Center on Elder Abuse says there are six types of abuse that occur due to negligent care providers and nursing homes.
 They include:

 - Physical abuse—Types of physical abuse include hitting, shaking, pushing, and improperly restraining residents.

 - Sexual abuse—Nursing home residents are at risk of sexual abuse, including inappropriate touching, sexual harassment, and rape.

 - Emotional abuse—Staff members may verbally and emotionally abuse residents via insults, threats, yelling, and shaming.

 - Neglect—Neglect is a type of abuse, and it occurs in nursing homes when residents don’t get the care and attention they deserve, including food, water, medication, and access to daily hygiene tasks.

 - Abandonment—Abandonment can occur when staff members leave residents in their rooms, common areas, or in public for long periods of time or indefinitely.